studio-b12/goat/docs/book/src/templating/index.md

 ## Syntax

 Template parameters in Goatfiles are defined inside double-braces (`{{ }}`).
-Variables from the state are referenced using a dot-notation.
+Variables from the state are referenced using a dot notation.
 Let's take a look at the following example.

 We have the following state.
 ```yml